be-fe/iSlider/README.md

 #### TRANSITION_END_EVENT

 - `{String}`
-- Event name in animation ends
+- The name of Animation's ending

 #### DEVICE_EVENTS

 - `{Object}`
 - `{{hasTouch, startEvt, moveEvt, endEvt, cancelEvt, resizeEvt}}`
-- Device event
+- According to the event which the divices matched

 ### Static Method

 #### extend

-- When the parameter length is 1, the object inheritance to iSlider.prototype
+- When the parameter's length is equal to 1, the object will inherit iSlider.prototype
-- When the parameter length is 2, the second to the first object inheritance
+- When the parameter's length is equal to 2, the second object will inherit the first
 - Parameters:
     - \[`{Object}` original object\] or default iSlider.prototype
     - `{Object}` new object